Nelson, British Columbia

 History and Heritage

 With over 350 heritage buildings, Nelson has earned a reputation as one of the finest heritage cities in Canada.
 Dating back to the late 1800s, most historical buildings are within walking distance of each other, so strolling through town is like opening the history books.

-Touchstones Nelson Museum of Art and History is also well worth the visit.
+The Nelson Museum, Archives & Gallery is also well worth the visit.
 The changing exhibition offers visitors a range of themes including contemporary art and pop culture.
 Learn about the region’s rich cultural heritage in the modern and interactive museum.
 Local art and crafts and literature are also available for sale in the gift shop.

 Dining in Nelson BC